 For authors who wish to voluntarily share their otherwise exclusive legal rights, the best tool is a Creative Commons license.
 Accessible introductions to CC are at creativecommons.org/videos.
 I support the aims of CC, and I have given this entire website a CC BY-SA license.
 That means this essay and everything else I have shared here may be copied, distributed, sold, and/or modified — as long as you give me due credit and retain the same license for all derivatives.
 To consider doing the same for your creations, read this excellent guide: How To Free Your Work.

 For more on the issue of derivative works, see the TED talks by Lawrence Lessig, a primary founder of CC.
-His book Remix is also available for free download with a CC license (but, hypocritically, it has a No Derivatives restriction, so you can share Remix but you can't remix Remix!)
-The book also inspired a wonderful and entertaining documentary movie: RIP: A Remix Manifesto (streaming online here).
-For more on the broader value of free and open culture, one of the best articles I've ever seen (about quilting, of all things) is: freemotionquilting.blogspot.com/2012/03/copyright-terrorism.html
+His books Free Culture and Remix are also available for free download with a CC license.
+His books also inspired an entertaining documentary movie: RIP: A Remix Manifesto (stream the film online from either National Film Board of Canada or Archive.org).
+For more on the broader value of free and open culture, one of the best articles I've ever seen (about quilting, of all things) is at freemotionproject.com/2012/03/copyright-terrorism.html

 Creative Commons was inspired by the Free Software movement (see my software page), which was founded by Richard Stallman.
 More recently, Stallman has clarified how the ideas of software freedom and cultural and creative freedom relate.
 If you can spare 85 minutes, check out his inspiring lecture: Copyright vs Community in the age of computer networks.
-I don't agree with everything Stallman says, but I respect his ideas.
-Some people (I'm one of them) think Stallman doesn't go far enough because he doesn't apply to other media all the freedoms which he advocates for software.
-Stallman's ideas have been adapted by others to create the broader Definition of Free Cultural Works.
+I disagree with Stallman's excuses for blocking derivatives on what he calls "works of opinion", but I respect his ideas overall.
+Those who recognize the need for full creative freedoms with cultural works have adapted Stallman's ideas to create the broader Definition of Free Cultural Works.
+Perhaps the best discussion of the Free Software / Free Culture argument is Nina Paley's Rantifesto.

 Overall, we need to acknowledge that sharing is generally a positive human behavior which encourages social cohesion and collaboration.
-We need the freedom to follow these positive instincts (see the great book by Barry Schwartz, Practical Wisdom: The Right Way to Do the Right Thing).
+We need the freedom to follow these positive instincts (see the great book by Barry Schwartz, Practical Wisdom: The Right Way to Do the Right Thing and his TED talk summary).

 In contrast, I've reviewed hundreds of traditional music publications from self-published guitar methods to the top-selling commercial and academic publishers; and I found lots of excessive redundancy.
 There's better and worse but nothing truly brings together the best ideas.
 The funding of the traditional copyright-supported publishing model is weighted in favor of the best marketing not the best quality.
 Quality may help something rise from the bulk, but best-selling lists are still populated by fancy-looking covers and content that is often adequate but unremarkable.
 All the big music publishers (Mel Bay, Hal Leonard, Alfred, etc) actively add to the bulk by printing nearly- or even exactly-identical content under many different titles (sometimes even credited to different authors!).
-This is all obviously to stuff the store bookshelf (or Amazon listings) with their items.
+This is all obviously meant to stuff the store bookshelf (or Amazon listings) with their items.
 This situation is a prisoner's dilemma.
-If one publisher cheats by printing many titles with the same content, it compels the other publishers to do the same to complete.
+If one publisher cheats by printing many titles with the same content, it compels the other publishers to do the same to complete (which helps nobody and is just wasteful).

 Creative Commons licensing is itself also something a prisoner's dilemma.
 CC licensing is based on individuals opting to give up the exclusiveness of their legal rights.
 This sets up unequal status between those who choose to license with CC and those who do not, thus putting unfair burden on volunteers who unilaterally grant others freedoms through CC.
 But until the legal situation is overhauled, CC licensing may be the best compromise between accepting unreasonable restrictions versus breaking the law.